 “I was afraid my days were numbered,” Janet said.
 “I went a year on oxygen with really limited improvement.
 I needed it to simply get up and go to the bathroom.
 I didn’t really go anywhere and couldn’t do anything, and I lived like that for a year.
 Then I heard about the valves.”

 Bronchoscopic Lung Volume Reduction

 By reading online forums about chronic pulmonary conditions and doing further research, Janet discovered bronchoscopic lung volume reduction (BLVR).
 Proven to decrease shortness of breath and increase the ability to walk farther, this procedure improves the quality of life for adults with emphysema who remain symptomatic despite optimal medical therapy with medications, inhalers, pulmonary rehabilitation and oxygen.
-Approved by the FDA in July 2018, BLVR is only available in southeastern Wisconsin at the Froedtert & the Medical College of Wisconsin health network.
+Approved by the FDA in July 2018, BLVR is only available at a select few hospitals in Wisconsin, including Froedtert & MCW Froedtert Hospital.